ippontech/cpe-tp/README.md

 documentation on how to create an output.
 6) It's now time to create your first Terraform variables.
 You need to create 2, one variable called `min` and one called `max`.
 Give those variables the values you had before and use them in your random integer resource.
+7) (optional) Now, if you have time, go into the AWS console and take a look at the AWS S3 service.
+Create a test S3 bucket in the console and try to update a file from your computer into the bucket.
+8) (optional) Now, try to create an S3 bucket with some Terraform code with the mechanics you've learnt:
+   1) You'll have to add the AWS provider in the Terraform configuration files and rerun a `terraform init` command to download the provider.
+   2) Then try to create a S3 bucket with come code with Terraform documentation.

 ## Module 4 - AWS Cloud Security